 Chair - The chair shall be elected annually by the Governance Committee from among its own members.

-Two options are offered concerning the method of selection of the Governance Committee members.
-Select one and delete the other.

-Option 1 MEMBERS - The Governance Committee members shall be appointed by the General Chair with advice and consent of the Board of Directors.
-The Committee shall be comprised of [list the number in factors of 3 or 4, in alignment with the term of office] with a sufficient number of athletes so as to constitute at least twenty percent (20%) of the voting membership of the Committee.
-Each member shall serve a three or four-year [select one] term, staggered so that one-third (1/3) or one-fourth (1/4) [select one to coincide with factor selected above] of such members are appointed each year.
-No more than one-half (1/2) of the Governance Committee members shall be members of the XXSI Board of Directors at any given time.
+MEMBERS - The Governance Committee members shall be appointed by the General Chair with advice and consent of the Board of Directors.
+The Committee shall be comprised of at least 4 with a sufficient number of athletes so as to constitute at least twenty percent (20%) of the voting membership of the Committee.
+Each member shall serve a four-year term, staggered so that one-fourth (1/4) of such members are appointed each year.
+No more than one-half (1/2) of the Governance Committee members shall be members of the WISI Board of Directors at any given time.
 After completion of two consecutive terms, members are not eligible for re-appointment to the Governance Committee until after a lapse of two years.
 A portion of any term served to fill a vacancy in the position shall not be considered in the computation of the successive term limitation.
 In no case shall the General Chair serve on the Governance Committee.

-Option 2 MEMBERS –

-The Governance Committee shall be elected by the House of Delegates and shall be comprised of at least [insert a number] members, with a sufficient number of athletes so as to constitute at least twenty percent (20%) of the voting membership of the Committee.
-No more than one half of the Committee shall be members of the XXSI Board of Directors.
-If any member of the Governance Committee resigns or otherwise becomes unable to participate in its affairs, the General Chair, with the advice and consent of the Board of Directors, shall appoint a successor to serve until the next meeting of the House of Delegates.
-In no case shall the General Chair serve on the Governance Committee.
-Members shall serve two-year terms, staggered so that approximately one-half of the members are elected each year.
-After completion of three consecutive terms, members are not eligible to be elected or appointed to the Governance Committee until after a lapse of two years.
-A portion of any term served to fill a vacancy in the position shall not be considered in the computation of the successive term limitation.

 Quorum - When making nominations, a quorum for any meeting of the Governance Committee shall consist of a majority of its voting members.
 For all other meetings, a quorum shall consist of those members present and voting.

 Duties

-To assist in periodic evaluation of the mission and vision statements and the Bylaws of XXSI;
+To assist in periodic evaluation of the mission and vision statements and the Bylaws of WISI;

 To aid in the development of operating policies regarding conflict of interest (Board and staff), document retention, ethics, whistle-blower, procurement, contract review, grievance and other employment-related practices, etc.;